 A basic annual service must also be carried out.
 The requirements of a basic service will vary according to the mode of operation (either stored pressure or cartridge) and the type of extinguishing agent inside.

-Stored pressure extinguishers are pressurised containers, where the extinguishing agent is expelled once the pressure inside is released by the operating trigger.
+Stored pressure extinguishers are pressurized containers, where the extinguishing agent is expelled once the pressure inside is released by the operating trigger.

 These types of extinguishers are usually water, foam, wet chemical and powder type extinguishers.
 The basic servicing regime is the same for all stored pressure extinguishers and comprises the following checks (summarised from Table D.2, Annex D of BS 5306:3), which should be carried out in this order: